digitalpalidictionary/dpd-db/ebook/README.md

+# ebook
-# All files and code related to creating EPUB and MOBI versions of DPD.
+All files and code related to creating EPUB and MOBI versions of DPD.